netket/netket-website/_docs/examples/heisenberg.md

 }
 ```

-Here we specify the name of the Hamiltonian and also the fact the we want to study,
+Here we specify the name of the Hamiltonian,
 picking one of the [Built-in Hamiltonians]({{ site.baseurl }}{% link _docs/hamiltonians/hardcoded_hamiltonians.md %}).
 Notice that here we are also specifying that we want the ground-state
 in the sector with total $$ \sigma^z =0 $$.